 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-HearingLife are a group of hearing clinics that can diagnose hearing problems and recommend treatments.
-Their main service is fitting hearing aids.
+HearingLife is a group of hearing clinics that can diagnose hearing problems and recommend treatments.
+Its main service is fitting hearing aids.

-This article discusses the HearingLife brand, their products and services, and alternatives.
+This article discusses the HearingLife brand, its products and services, and alternatives.
 It also covers the relationship between hearing devices and hearing health.

-Founded in 1904 by the husband of a woman with hearing loss, HearingLife are now a large group of audiology practices with offices in 42 states.
+HearingLife has origins dating back to 1904 when a man whose wife had hearing loss started the company.
+It is now a large group of audiology practices with offices in 42 states.
 Partner organizations also operate in several countries outside the U.S.

 HearingLife products and services include: